• Skip to primary navigation

 To Assemble:

 • For a composed salad, use a shallow serving bowl or platter.
 Spread the greens in the serving dish.
-Drizzle the salad dressing, a few tablespoons at a time to taste, over the entire salad right before serving as the dressing will wilt the greens over time.
+Drizzle the salad dressing, a few tablespoons at a time to taste, over the entire salad just before serving.
 Toss well.
-Evenly distribute the beets, arils, and orange pieces over the salad.
-Sprinkle the green onions, chopped pecans and optional goat cheese over the top.
-Serve immediately.
+Evenly distribute the beets, arils (if using), and orange pieces over the salad.
+Sprinkle the chopped pecans and goat cheese over the top.
+Serve right away.

 Notes